Menu

 To learn more about the project, visit Improving Access to Civil Legal Justice through Libraries, enroll in the foundational series of courses, Creating Pathways to Civil Legal Justice, and the follow-on course series, Navigating Civil Legal Issues of Natural Disasters.

-Three courses in Navigating Civil Legal Issues of Natural Disasters:
+Three free courses in Navigating Civil Legal Issues of Natural Disasters:

 • Disaster Response Network